 You may qualify for the EB-2 if you hold an advanced degree or can prove that you have extraordinary ability in your field.
 If you have a bachelor’s degree or have a skilled or unskilled position, you may be able to apply for the EB-3.

 Keep in mind, however, that both the EB-2 and the EB-3 require your employer to obtain a PERM Labor Certification.
 This means that your employer will need to post job ads for your position with the intention of determining if any qualified U.S. workers are available.
 Not having to go through this process is one of the main benefits of the EB-1C.

-Here at SGM Law Group, our dedicated attorneys have years of experience helping managers and executives from all over the world find permanent residency in the U.S. through the EB-1C green card.
-We handle everything from gathering evidence to support your qualifications to helping you file your fees and responding to RFEs.
+VisaNation Law Group’s dedicated attorneys have years of experience helping managers and executives from all over the world find permanent residency in the U.S. through the EB-1C green card.
+They handle everything from gathering evidence to supporting your qualifications to helping you file your fees and responding to RFEs.

-To get in touch with one of our EB-1C attorneys today, you can fill out this contact form and schedule your consultation.
+To get in touch with one of their EB-1C attorneys today, you can fill out this contact form and schedule your consultation.